 Sometimes, customers worry that they’ll lose control of their finances.
 If so, why not tell them the following:

-- With GoCardless, you are notified that a payment is coming out 3 days in advance, giving you the chance to raise any issues about the payment and initiate a refund request if need be.
+- With GoCardless you are notified that a payment is coming out in advance, giving you the chance to raise any issues about the payment.

-- You are fully protected under the Direct Debit Guarantee, meaning you have the right to cancel and receive a full refund for any payment taken in error.
+- With Direct Debit, your payments are protected.
+For example, in the UK, you are fully protected under the Direct Debit Guarantee, meaning you have the right to cancel and receive a full refund for any payment taken in error.

 - You can cancel the Direct Debit mandate at any time for example through your online banking, immediately stopping future payments (although this will of course affect access to your services).